 make someone’s day: to make someone very happy.

-- My father sent me flowers and it really made my day.
+- My father sent my mother flowers and it really made her day.

 - If you come to visit me at work today it will make my day.